Sayre, Pennsylvania

 Sayre is a borough in Bradford County, Pennsylvania, United States.
 It is part of Northeastern Pennsylvania.
 It is the principal city in the Sayre, PA Micropolitan Statistical Area.
 It lies 18 mi southeast of Elmira, New York, and 30 mi southwest of Binghamton.
-It is currently the largest city in Bradford County.The population was 5,403 at the 2020 census.
+It is currently the largest city in Bradford County.
+The population was 5,403 at the 2020 census.

 Sayre is part of the Penn-York Valley ("The Valley"), a group of four contiguous communities in New York and Pennsylvania: Waverly, New York; South Waverly, Pennsylvania; Sayre; Athens, Pennsylvania, and smaller surrounding communities with a combined population near 35,000.

 History

 In 1783, Prince Bryant's gristmill was founded within the Milltown section of what is now present-day Sayre.
 Prince Bryant's later became Shepards Mill in 1788 - the only mill between Binghamton, NY and Wilkes-Barre, PA.
 It served as a shipping point for oil, lumber and plaster by raft to settlements on the Susquehanna.
 Later, there were nine mills operating at Milltown.

 The area of present-day N. Keystone Avenue near the Sayre Borough / South Waverly Borough line was known by pioneers as the "Pine Plains."
 In 1790 Timothy Pickering met Red Jacket and his Senecas here.
 They were on the way to the peace council at Tioga Point - present day Athens, PA.

 In May 1870, a Waverly banker named Howard Elmer, along with Charles Anthony and James Fritcher, bought the Pine Plains area between Waverly and Athens.
 Elmer convinced Asa Packer to locate a new railroad repair facility on the Pine Plains for the expanding Lehigh Valley Railroad, which was making a push north to connect to the Erie Railroad at Waverly.
-Robert Heysham Sayre, president of the Pennsylvania and New York Railroad, helped cement the deal.
+Robert H. Sayre, president of the Pennsylvania and New York Railroad, helped cement the deal.
 The town was named in his honor.
 Sayre was incorporated on January 27, 1891.

 In 1904, when the locomotive shops were built at Sayre, the main shop building was believed to be the largest structure in the world under one roof, but held that title for only a brief time.
 The railroad operated from 1870 until 1976, but maintenance facilities were shifted away before that.
 With the decline of industry, the population has declined since 1940.

 The Pennsylvania Guide, compiled by the Writers' Program of the Works Progress Administration, described Sayre in 1940 and emphasized the economic and social significance of the railroad, noting that Sayre:

 was a small railway settlement until the Lehigh Valley Railroad constructed a roundhouse and shops here in 1871 and named the place for Robert H. Sayre, superintendent of the road.
 On the left of the railroad tracks, which traverse the eastern section of the town, is a soot-blackened residential district.
 The triangular business center, though substantial, is also dingy.
 The Lehigh Valley Railroad Shops ... devoted to maintenance, repairs, and storage, employ more than 1,200 men and completely dominate Sayre's existence.
 Blue denim overalls and high-crowned railroaders' caps are everywhere in evidence.